nodecosmos/nodecosmos_server/charybdis/README.md

     #[derive(Serialize, Deserialize, Default)]
     pub struct Commit {
     ```
-    - ⚠️ If table exists, table options will result in alter table query that will
+    ⚠️ If table exists, table options will result in alter table query that without
-    strip off `CLUSTERING ORDER` and `COMPACT STORAGE` options.
+    `CLUSTERING ORDER` and `COMPACT STORAGE` options.

 🟢 Tables, Types and UDT dropping is not added.
 If you don't define model within `src/model` dir
 it will leave db structure as it is.